Uzbek language: Phonology

-Words are usually oxytones (i.e. the last syllable is stressed), but certain endings and suffixal particles are not stressed.
+Words are usually stressed on the last syllable with the exception of some suffixal particles, which are not stressed.
 Consonants in brackets are only attested in loanwords.

 Vowels

 Standard Uzbek has six vowel phonemes.
-Uzbek language has many dialects: contrary to many Turkic languages, Standard Uzbek no longer has vowel harmony, but other dialects (Kipchak Uzbek and Oghuz Uzbek) retain vowel harmony.
+Uzbek language has many dialects: contrary to many Turkic languages, Standard Uzbek has completely lost vowel harmony due to Persian influence, but other dialects (Kipchak Uzbek and Oghuz Uzbek) retain it.